iltommi/qdb-documentation/source/api/time_series.rst

 Real-time aggregation
 ^^^^^^^^^^^^^^^^^^^^^

-Time series values are stored in continuous vector with cache-aware data structure.
+Time series values are stored in cache-aware data structures.
 Aggregations are vectorized using the available enhanced instructions set of the processor.

-For example, an `Intel Xeon E5-2670 <https://ark.intel.com/products/64595/Intel-Xeon-Processor-E5-2670-20M-Cache-2_60-GHz-8_00-GTs-Intel-QPI>`_ can deliver an aggregation speed in the region of 3 billions of rows per second per core thanks to the SSE 4.2 and AVX instruction sets.
+For example, an `Intel Xeon E5-2670 <https://ark.intel.com/products/64595/Intel-Xeon-Processor-E5-2670-20M-Cache-2_60-GHz-8_00-GTs-Intel-QPI>`_ can sum a column in the region of 3 billions of rows per second per core thanks to the SSE 4.2 and AVX instruction sets.

 When the time interval spans several nodes, the API will transparently distribute the computation over multiple nodes, and perform the adequate reductions.

 Efficient storage
 ^^^^^^^^^^^^^^^^^

-While preserving the 128-bit resolution of each timestamp, each bucket only stores the 64-bit index relative to its time interval and values are stored to disk using variadic encoding to minimize storage space.
+While preserving the 128-bit resolution of each timestamp, each bucket only stores the 64-bit index relative to its time interval.
+Values are stored to disk using variadic encoding to minimize storage space.

+When a time interval does not contain data, it does not use any space.
+Thus, discontinuous data is natively supported and there is no need to *"clean up"* the data before inserting it into quasardb.

 Blobs are compressed using `LZ4 <https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)>`_.